yetanalytics/project-persephone/doc/cli.md

 We can use `--template-id` to select which Templates the Statement is validated against.
 ```
-% ./bin/validate.sh \
+% ./bin/persephone.sh validate \
   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_1.json \
   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-2
   --template-id https://xapinet.org/xapi/yet/calibration/v1/templates#activity-3
 ```
-This will only include Templates the Statement is invalid against, so running the command will result in the same validation failure output as in the previous example.
+This will only include Templates the Statement is invalid against, so running this will result in the same validation failure output as in the previous example.

 Note that if we set `--template-id` to be a non-existent Template, e.g.
 ```
-% ./bin/validate.sh \
+% ./bin/persephone.sh validate \
   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_1.json \
   --template-id http://random-template.org
 ```
 the validation will pass vacuously, as there are technically no Templates the Statement is invalid against.

-## Examples: `match` command
+## Examples: `persephone match`

 We can match the Statement batch consisting of `calibration_1.json` and `calibration_2.json` against the Patterns in the `calibration.jsonld` Profile as so:
 ```
-% ./bin/match.sh \
+% ./bin/persephone.sh match \
   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_1.json \
   --statement sample_statements/calibration_2.json
 ```
-This command will run, print nothing, and exit with code 0, indicating match success.
+This will run, print nothing, and exit with code 0, indicating match success.

 However, if we were to match a Statement that was not intended to be matched with the Profile, for example:
 ```
-% ./bin/match.sh \
+% ./bin/persephone.sh match \
   --profile sample_profiles/calibration.jsonld \
   --statement test-resources/sample_statements/adl_3.json
 ```
-the command will print an error message to stdout indicating that the Statement does not refer to the profile version in its category context activity IDs:
+the CLI will print an error message to stdout indicating that the Statement does not refer to the profile version in its category context activity IDs:
 ```
 ----- Pattern Match Error -----
 Error Description:  Missing Profile version in context category activity IDs